Skip to driving guidance

 If You Are Stopped by Police While Driving

-Stay calm — comply with the stop
+Stay calm and comply with the stop

 Pull over safely, switch off the engine, and remain polite and cooperative throughout.
 Do not argue, raise your voice, or become confrontational.
 Your attitude during a stop can influence how the encounter proceeds.